-English traditionally stands with Mathematics as one of the two most generally useful A Levels.
+English Literature traditionally stands with Mathematics as one of the two most generally useful A Levels.
 It goes very well with classical and modern languages and with History, Philosophy, Geography and Economics.
-It is an obviously complementary subject to the sciences and is particularly useful for intending medical school applicants, for those aiming for Law, and for PPE candidates.
-In Upper School English classes there is a good blend of those pupils who will continue studying English at university, including Oxbridge, and those specializing in other subjects who recognise the importance of refining their analytical skills and the precision of their written expression.
-An English degree leads to a surprising range of careers: it is largely regarded as evidence of a trained and reflective mind.
+It is an obviously complementary subject to the sciences, and is particularly useful for intending medical school applicants, for those aiming for Law, and for PPE candidates.
+In Upper School English Literature classes there is a good blend of those pupils who will continue studying English Literature at university, including Oxbridge, and those specializing in other subjects who recognise the importance of refining their analytical skills and the precision of their written expression.
+An English Literature degree leads to a surprising range of careers: it is largely regarded as evidence of a trained and reflective mind.

-Joanna Bridgeworth - joanna.bridgeworth@abingdon.org.uk
+Matthew Coolin - matthew.coolin@abingdon.org.uk